zara-siddiqui/lab-revisiting-machine-learning/readme.md

 # Lab | Revisiting Machine Learning Case Study

 - In this lab, you will use `learningSet.csv` file which you already have cloned in today's activities.
+The full process for the week is shown in the PDF file.

 ### Instructions